zzeroo/rust-crosspile/README.md

 This will start an environment exactly like the one `docker start` creates.
 Look at the file `package.sh` (You can `cat /usr/bin/package.sh` from within the session) for the commands the container would execute.

-# [NSIS (Nullsoft Scriptable Install System)]

-If your project contains a .nis (stored in the root dir) the `package.sh` script builds an NSIS installer as well.

 [erste idee]: https://github.com/LeoTindall/rust-mingw64-gtk-docker